-Enhance your portfolio by looking at the world from a new perspective.
+Enhance your portfolio by looking at the world from a new perspective, and building your understanding of observational drawing fundamentals.

 Daily demos and a wide variety of projects will help you gain a greater understanding of the creative process, from initial sketches and layouts to the finishing details.
 Your time will be spent exploring and creating art in areas such as life drawing, landscape studies, and figurative work.
 Throughout the session, we will have group critiques to discuss creative possibilities and unique solutions to design problems.